 The quality of a frequency reference clocking signal is referred to as its “level.”
 Two different (but related) criteria exist for defining these levels, one by the American National Standards Institute (ANSI) and the other by the International Telecommunications Union (ITU).
 Both are widely used.

 The levels are summarized in the table below:

-Table 1: Stratum levels and related information, e.g, mapping between ITU and ANSI clock designations
+Table 1: Stratum levels and related information, e.g., mapping between ITU and ANSI clock designations